 Drying is an essential step for paper mills, and heavy-duty heat exchangers are the most reliable equipment to use when transforming wood pulp to paper.

 Advanced Coil understands that the paper mill industry faces unique challenges including large air volumes, unfiltered air full of fibrous particulate, and intense humidity.
-These factors, among others, push coils to the test, causing coils to plug and require pressure washing to be cleaned.
+These factors, among others, push coils to the limit, causing coils to plug which requires pressure washing to be cleaned.
 Conventional spiral wrapped coils, or light duty industrial coils, collapse under the particulate loading or the high pressure hose when being washed, but Advanced Coil has developed heavy-duty coils that stand up to the extreme environmental factors and care requirements of the pulp and paper industry.

 Why choose Advanced Coil?

 Advanced Coil’s plate fin design and wide fin spacing are particularly suitable for the pulp and paper industry.
 We understand that paper machines run 24/7 with few shutdown periods during the year so there’s no chance to shut down to replace a coil that has failed.
 Our quality coils can withstand constant operation and cleaning and the benefits of using our coils for paper drying applications include:

 - Reduced amounts of fibrous particulate deposits on the coil face

 - Heavy-duty fins can withstand high pressure washing